tgve/app/Python/README.md

 ### What is Flask?

 Flask is a Python based web application "micro" framework and R's `plumber` is inspired by it.
 From the v2 [docs](https://flask.palletsprojects.com/en/2.0.x/foreword/):

-> “Micro” does not mean that your whole web application has to fit into a single Python file (although it certainly can), nor does it mean that Flask is lacking in functionality.

-So TGVE must also be able to run within a flask app.

 ### Using the template repository (Create React App)